Gastrointestinal cancer specialist

 Dr. Chloe Atreya specializes in gastrointestinal cancer, particularly colorectal cancer, at the UCSF Helen Diller Comprehensive Cancer Center.
 Her research focuses on the interplay of tumor genetics and a patient's response to therapies for colorectal cancer, with the goal of improving patient outcomes by personalizing therapy.

 Atreya received her medical degree and Ph.D. in pharmacology at Yale University.
-Subsequently, she completed her internship and residency in internal medicine at University of Washington, Seattle and fellowship in medical oncology at UCSF, where she is now an adjunct instructor of medicine.
+Subsequently, she completed her internship and residency in internal medicine at University of Washington, Seattle and fellowship in medical oncology at UCSF, where she is now assistant clinical professor.
 Atreya is the recipient of numerous prestigious awards, including the American Cancer Society Postdoctoral Fellowship, Conquer Cancer Foundation of the American Society of Clinical Oncology Young Investigator Award and Alliance for Clinical Trials in Oncology Foundation Investigator Award.
 She is a member of the American Society of Clinical Oncologists, American Association of Cancer Researchers and Alliance for Clinical Trials in Oncology, Gastrointestinal Committee.

 Gastrointestinal Surgery and Oncology Clinic

 Yale University School of Medicine 2005

 University of Washington Medical Center, Internal Medicine 2008

 Publications are derived from MEDLINE/PubMed and provided by UCSF Profiles, a service of the Clinical & Translational Science Institute (CTSI) at UCSF.
 Researchers can make corrections and additions to their publications by logging on to UCSF Profiles.